 Conversely, the seller also has no way to influence whether and under which conditions Amazon.de gives buyers an independent guarantee, after all, this guarantee is not granted by the seller.

-Since the buyer with the application for Az-guarantee all claims against the seller to Amazon.de, Amazon.de enters in this regard in the legal status of the buyer.
-Amazon.de can then reclaim from the seller as recourse the money that the buyer has received back.
+As the buyer with the request A-zGuarantee assigns all claims against the seller to Amazon.de, Amazon.de takes over the legal position of the buyer in this regard.
+Amazon.de can then demand the money that the buyer has received back from the seller as recourse.